AzimsTech/AzimsTech.github.io/_posts/2019-03-25-new-microsoft-edge-built-on-chromium.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/H61jOPS0IJ8" allowfullscreen></iframe>
 </div>

 Late last year, Microsoft announced that they were going to switch Edge over to the Chromium Blink rendering engine.
 Edge-based on Chromium will be available in preview later.
 Microsoft now introduce an Insider program for Microsoft Edge.
-You can join them by clicking the [link here](/www.microsoftedgeinsider.com/en-us/ ).
+You can join them by clicking the [link to the insider program here](https://www.microsoftedgeinsider.com/en-us/ ).

 The difference between old Edge to Chromium Edge browser:
 ===========================================================